-After each edition of the MCRCS, participating NCAs are provided with tailored feedback packages going beyond the global view outlined in this report and enabling them to discuss with and challenge the participating undertakings.
-In some instances the MCRCS results also feed into the respective regular validation processes and specific validation exercises performed by undertakings, which sometimes led to model changes.
-It is also expected to occur in the future and EIOPA will follow up on NCAs' activities.
+After this edition of the MCRCS, participating NCAs are provided with tailored feedback packages going beyond the global view outlined in this report and enabling them to discuss with and challenge the participating undertakings.
+In some instances the MCRCS results also feed into the respective regular validation processes and specific validation exercises performed by undertakings, which sometimes has led to model changes.
+Such changes are expected to occur again in the future and EIOPA will follow up with NCAs on these activities.